 The legal provisions relating to the registrar have been provided under sections 52 to 62 of the Registration Act 1908.
 And, these sections are contained in Part – XI of the said Act.

 Who is Registering Officer

-Registering Officer (RO) is an officer who is empowered under the Registration Act, 1908, and has a duty to verify and register the document admitted to the registration of such documents.
+Registering Officer (RO) is an officer who is empowered under the Registration Act, 1908, and has to verify and register the document admitted to the registration of such documents.